 On July 19, 200 women convened at the Wesleyan Chapel, and Stanton read the “Declaration of Sentiments and Grievances,” a treatise that she had drafted over the previous few days.
 Stanton’s declaration was modeled closely on the Declaration of Independence, and its preamble featured the proclamation, “We hold these truths to be self-evident: that all men and women are created equal; that they are endowed by their Creator with certain inalienable rights…” The Declaration of Sentiments and Grievances then detailed the injustices inflicted upon women in the United States and called upon U.S. women to organize and petition for their rights.

-On the second day of the convention, men were invited to intend–and some 40 did, including the famous African American abolitionist Frederick Douglass.
+On the second day of the convention, men were invited to attend–and some 40 did, including the famous African American abolitionist Frederick Douglass.
 That day, the Declaration of Sentiments and Grievances was adopted and signed by the assembly.
 The convention also passed 12 resolutions–11 unanimously–which called for specific equal rights for women.
 The ninth resolution, which declared “it is the duty of the women of this country to secure to themselves their sacred right to the elective franchise,” was the only one to meet opposition.
 After a lengthy debate, in which Douglass sided with Stanton in arguing the importance of female enfranchisement, the resolution was passed.
 For proclaiming a women’s right to vote, the Seneca Falls Convention was subjected to public ridicule, and some backers of women’s rights withdrew their support.
 However, the resolution marked the beginning of the women’s suffrage movement in America.

 The Seneca Falls Convention was followed two weeks later by an even larger meeting in Rochester, N.Y.
 Thereafter, national woman’s rights conventions were held annually, providing an important focus for the growing women’s suffrage movement.
 After years of struggle, the 19th Amendment was adopted in 1920, granting American women the constitutionally protected right to vote.